 Let’s Beat Macular Disease together this Macular Week

 Macular disease is the biggest cause of sight loss in the UK, with around 300 people diagnosed every day.
-It can affect people of any age — even children.
-There are many forms of macular disease, but Age-Related Macular Degeneration is the most common, usually affecting people over the age of 50.
+It can affect people of any age – even children.
+There are many forms of macular disease.
+Age-Related Macular Degeneration being the most common.
+This usually affects people over the age of 50.

 Age-Related Macular Degeneration

 Age-related macular degeneration (AMD) is a painless eye condition that causes you to lose central vision, usually in both eyes.
-This can make colours appear less vibrant, reading more difficult and faces harder to recognise.
+If you have AMD it can make colours appear less vibrant, reading more difficult and faces harder to recognise.
 This process usually happens over time however it can be rapid.
+For this reason it is vital you attend an eye examination regularly.
 For more information about AMD you can click here.

-The older we are the greater our risk of developing AMD.
-Around one in every 200 people has AMD at 60.
+The older you are the greater your risk of developing AMD.
+Around one in every 200 people have AMD at 60.
 However, by the age of 90 it affects one person in five.
-We are all living longer so the number of people affected is increasing.
+We are all living longer so the number of people affected is always increasing.